An Adaptive Self-Scheduling Loop Scheduler: Adaptive Runtime Chunk for Irregular Applications

+where $\delta$ is some multiple of the standard deviation ($\sigma$).
+In our case, $\mu = \sum_{j=0}^{p-1} k_j/p$, which is the mean number of iterations complete per thread or otherwise called mean iteration throughput.

-The \ichunk method tries to locally adapt chunk size to better fit the variance in the execution time of tasks (which is approximated by the number of loop iterations completed) and not the load balance.
-This variance is very important in irregular applications as tasks may vary greatly in the number of float-point operations and memory requests.
-Additionally, a single core that is mapped to a local thread can vary in voltage, frequency, and memory bandwidth due to load on the system~\cite{phase}.
-As such, even if the workload was uniform among threads, the difference in execution rate between threads may be significantly different.
-Because of all these variations, a static shared chunk size has limitations.
-Despite \ichunk's goal, it does have an implicit impact on load-balancing as it reflects the arguments related to chunk size in the previous paragraph.
+However, the question of selecting $\delta$ is of great importance as this will try to capture the standard deviation of the iteration throughput that exists in the irregular application.
+For instance, $\mu \pm 2 \sigma$ would provide an interval of two standard deviations around the mean, and $95\%$ of the iterations per thread should be in this interval if they follow a normal distribution.
+This variance or standard deviation is important as iterations may vary greatly in the number of float-point operations and memory requests.
+Additionally, a single computational core that is mapped to a local thread can vary in voltage, frequency, and memory bandwidth due to load on the system~\cite{phase}.
+As such, even if the workload was uniform among threads, the difference in execution rates between threads may be significantly different.
+Therefore, irregular applications rarely have a normal distribution of iterations per thread.
+Additionally, though $\delta$ is normally a multiple of standard deviation, i.e.,

-In order to adapt chunk size, a running approximation of variance is used.
-The standard formula for variance is

-where $x_i$ are samples, $\bar{x}$ is the mean, and $n$ is the total number of samples.
-If this formula was used to calculate the variance in the runtime of segments of the workload ($x_i$), then first the whole sample mean would need to be known as with workload-aware or history-aware self-scheduling methods where $x_i$ and $\bar{x}$ are either provided by the user or learned from being executed in a nested fashion.
-However, a global understanding of variance is not important for locally adapting chunk size.
-In particular, many irregular applications do not have the nested loop structure needed, e.g., \spmv, for calculating a sample mean, and many modern systems have variable voltage and frequency to deal with concerns related to power budgets and thermal constants.
-Therefore, \ichunk uses an estimate of the running formulation for variance\cite{runningmean}: